 In-person visitation schedules vary slightly at each facility, owing to individual and environmental differences.
 Virtual visitation remains in place as well.
 Specific details and schedules can be provided by each facility.

-- Our Partial Hospitalization programming is offered virtually via telehealth, as well as in-person at all locations.
+- Our Partial Hospitalization programming is offered virtually via telehealth.

 - Our Intensive Outpatient programs are currently offered exclusively via telehealth.

-- Each of our facilities is working diligently to maintain safety as a top priority, and each have different variables related to space and schedules.
+- Each of our facilities is working diligently to maintain safety as a top priority, and each has different variables related to space and schedules.

 Our Partial Hospitalization (PHP) and Intensive Outpatient (IOP) programs are currently offered via telehealth, allowing individuals to access eating disorder care virtually.
 This removes barriers to care for those in remote areas and provides access to treatment for individuals needing additional support and structure during these uncertain times.
 In addition, we are now offering in-person Partial Hospitalization (PHP) at all locations.
 Our Patient Financial Services team will work with you to determine if your insurance provider covers these services.

 The COVID-19 pandemic has brought new levels of uncertainty, loss, and challenges into our daily lives.
 Understanding the need and/or desire for additional support, we have created a broad range of online resources for individuals, families & communities of support, and treatment professionals.